 Do your gifts lie in administration and working with a team.
 Are you ready for a regular time commitment?
 You can serve by:

 - Being an usher or greeter

 - Serving at coffee or lemonade fellowship

-- Preparing and delivering meals or providing transportation for Friends in Need
+- Preparing and delivering meals or providing transportation for Caring Friends

 - Delivering bread to church visitors

 - Planning and coordinating congregational dinners or picnics